CloudWithChris/cloudwithchris.com/content/code-of-conduct.md

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement